crgr/xpandr/README.md

 # xpandr

-> Expand short triggers into full shell commands right in your shell prompt.
-> Go core, Zsh & Bash glue, no daemon.

----

 ## What is xpandr?

 **xpandr** lets you type a short trigger at your shell prompt and have it expand into a full command when you hit <kbd>Space</kbd> or <kbd>Enter</kbd>.